 - Testimonials.
 Anecdotes from individuals who have used the product are no substitute for scientific proof.
 If the product's claims were backed up with hard evidence, the manufacturer would say so.

 - Guarantees and limited offers.
 These pitches are intended to get you to buy before you can evaluate the product's claims.

 Take care when choosing an alternative medicine practitioner.
 Picking a name out of the phone book isn't the safest way to select a practitioner.
 Instead, try these tips from the National Center for Complementary and Alternative Medicine (NCCAM):

 - Talk with your doctor.
-Ask your conventional doctor for recommendations.
+Ask your primary care doctor for recommendations.
 He or she can also be a source of advice about any recommendations you get from an alternative medicine practitioner.

 - Contact a local hospital or medical school.
 They often keep lists of area CAM practitioners.
 Some have their own CAM practitioners on staff.

 - Call your local health department.
-Ask if they know of state or local certifying, licensing or accreditation bodies for the alternative medicine practice you're considering.
+Ask about state or local certifying, licensing or accreditation bodies for the alternative medicine practice you're considering.

 - Ask questions.
 Ask CAM practitioners about their education, training, licenses and certifications.
 Ask if they specialize in particular diseases or health conditions and whether they frequently treat people with problems similar to yours.
 Also ask what treatments cost — and find out if your health insurance covers them.

 - Be wary.
 As with supplements, be concerned if you hear big promises from a practitioner.
 Again, if it sounds too good to be true, it probably is.

 CAM starts with complementary